visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingConnectionPooling.md

 ### Prior to Connection Pooling

-Consider a scenario where a user requests some information from an application.
-The application server would internally call the database server, which requires opening a new connection to the database, executing the query, and then closing the connection.
+Suppose an user has requested some information to the Application, The Application server would internally call Database Server, To perform operation on Database, The Application need to open a new connection to database, execute the query and then close the connection.

-If there are numerous requests, and each application request needs to interact with the database, the application server would open, execute, and close a connection each time.
-This repeated opening and closing of connections is an expensive process that can significantly impact the query response time and, ultimately, the response time of the API endpoint.
+Suppose if there are n no of requests and everytime each Application request needs to interact with Database then each time the Application server would Open the Connection, Execute the query and close the connection.

+These Opening and closing of connections is an expensive process and drastically impact the query response time and in turn response time of the API endpoint.

 ### With Connection Pooling

-1. When the application server starts, a certain number of connections are established to the database.
-This minimum number of connections is configurable.
+1. As soon as the Application Server start, Certain number of connection are established to Database.
+These Minimum no of connections are configurable.
-2. When the application server needs to interact with the database, it borrows a connection from the connection pool instead of opening a new one.
-Once the application is done with its database operation, it returns the connection back to the pool.
+2. When an Application server needs to interact with Database then instead of Opening a new connection, It would borrow a connection from Connection Pool, Once the Application is done with its Database operation, It would return the connection back to Connection Pool.
-3. If an application requires a connection but all connections in the pool are in use, the pool can either create a new connection up to the configured maximum number or make the application wait until a connection is released back to the pool.
+3. If an Application requires a connection and all the connection from pool are in use then the pool may create a new connection upto configured maximumn no of connection or make the application wait until a connection is released back to pool.

 ### Example Configuration